CMCLorg/CMCLorg.github.io/program.md

 # Cognitive Modeling and Computational Linguistics (CMCL) 2019

 CMCL 2019 will have both oral presentations and poster presentations.
+The complete program (subject to change) may be read [here](https://github.com/CMCLorg/CMCLorg.github.io/raw/master/CMCL_draft_proceedings.pdf).

 ## Location and Date